Arium Waiver Program

 • Building improvements or installations (including glass or safety glazing material) made or acquired at the resident’s expense, to that part of the building used exclusively by the resident;

-• Personal property owned by the landlord in that building; and
+• Personal property owned by the landlord in that building

-The waiver program does not apply to, and therefore, there is no assumption of liability by the landlord for any direct physical loss or damage to:
+The liability waiver program does not apply to, and therefore, there is no waiver or assumption of liability by the landlord for any direct physical loss or damage to your personal property or the property of others.

-The waiver program does not apply to, and therefore, there is no assumption of liability by the landlord for any damages arising out of any:
+The liability waiver program does not apply to, and therefore, there is no assumption or waiver of liability by the landlord for any damages arising out of any:

 • Government action;